 The main thing you want to avoid is paying for services you don’t need.
 If you’re going for a mortgage, a few hundred dollars to save tens of thousands on interest charges is worth it.
 But if you just want a better credit score and don’t plan on applying for a loan or new credit card in the near future, then paying for top-level service is probably overkill.

 With that in mind, make sure you set your goals before you explore service providers and packages.
-Only pay for what you need and, if possible, negotiate with providers to remove features that don’t fit with your goals.
+Go for a mid-range option that will give you what you need and help you accomplish those goals!